 We ask that Team Partner candidates please complete our Team Partner Application and refrain from submitting pre-existing CVs they may already have.
 The standardized content and format of our document facilitates a more efficient application review process and ensures that applicants include all the relevant information needed, which can influence the scoring of their applications.
 Additionally, the application contains essay questions which must be answered by the Team Partners.

 What should I do if I have trouble with the online application?

 If you have difficulty accessing the application, please contact Duke-JJNurseLeadership@duke.edu.

 Upon accepting an invitation to join, the program, why is a Fellow's Letter of Commitment requested from me?

 Program participants are asked to submit the Fellow’s Letter of Commitment to indicate understanding of agreement with program requirements related to participation including attendance and project deliverables and, to indicate their intentions to fully comply with the requirements outlined in the Fellow’s Letter of Commitment.

 What happens if an applicant's employer does not submit an Employee Letter of Commitment on an applicant's behalf?

 The Employer Letter of Commitment (LOC) is a required part of the application package.
 Applications are reviewed on a rolling basis.
-The employer LOC should be submitted as soon as possible because your application will not be reviewed until we receive it.
-Applicants for whom Employer LOC are not received by the application deadline cannot be considered for admission.
+The employer LOC should be submitted as soon as possible because your team’s application will not be reviewed until we receive it.
+The LOC document should include signatures from the employer/supervisor of every single team member.
+If the completed Employer LOC is not included with the online application, the application cannot be considered for admission.